-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #5 Minecraft Classic

+You’ve heard of Minecraft.
+A global phenomenon, endless worlds can be created and explored, making for quite a fun and relaxing gameplay experience.
+The main focus of this game is to explore and thrive in a world filled with friendly critters, NPCs, and monsters.
+When you start a game, you’ll need to build, harvest, hunt, and maintain your health along with your hunger.
+Meanwhile, you’ll have the ability to explore and find great spots to start building up a base.

-Minecraft has been an iconic video game title for years now and you’re likely aware of the current editions made available on platforms you’re enjoying today.
-While these current editions will set players back, Microsoft did release the Minecraft Classic edition completely for free.
-In fact, the video game can be enjoyed right now without the need of any download.
-The entire classic edition of this video game can be enjoyed through your web browser though you will want to make note that this classic edition is pretty bare bones by today’s standards.
-Don’t go into the game expecting all the content and features from the franchise that you’d be able to enjoy with the latest launches but it’s certainly a great time killer.
+Current editions of the game cost money, but Microsoft did release the Minecraft Classic edition completely for free.
+In fact, the game can be enjoyed right now in your web browser without downloading a thing.
+Please note that this classic edition is pretty bare-bones by today’s standards, but it’s great for killing some time.

 #4 Gwent

-After gaining attention as a minigame in The Witcher 3: Wild Hunt, Gwent: The Witcher Card Game released in a beta.
-This is a turn-based card game where two players will face against one another, similar to Hearthstone.
-The goal is to win two out of the three rounds by playing and collect various cards.
-While the game has a positive reception, we still have to hold off for its official release.
+After gaining attention as a minigame in The Witcher 3: Wild Hunt, Gwent: The Witcher Card Game was released for those fans hungry for more.
+This is a turn-based card game where two players face off against one another, similar to Hearthstone.
+The goal is to win two out of the three rounds.
+If you played the popular RPG, you’re likely familiar with the rules.
+If not, they’re easy, and you’ll be addicted in a matter of minutes.

 #3 Fortnite

-Fortnite has become one of the biggest video games to play at the current moment especially for the battle royale mode.
-With its over-the-top cartoonish aesthetics, Fortnite has attracted players from all ages.
-Overall, the goal of the game is to be the last man standing in a tense third-person shooter.
-Players are able to roam the map freely as they search for resources and goods though at certain periods the map size shrinks forcing players to eventually meet in a small area.
+Fortnite has become one of the biggest video games of the last decade and was the one to put battle royale titles on the map.
+With its over-the-top cartoonish aesthetics, Fortnite has attracted players of all ages.
+Overall, the goal of the game is to be the last man standing.
+Players are able to roam the map freely as they search for resources and goods, though at certain periods. the map size shrinks forcing players to eventually face off in a much smaller area.

 #2 Quake Champions

-Quake Champions is the latest Quake main entry title since Quake 4 released in 2005.
-This is another fast-paced arena FPS where players will face against each other with a roster full characters that have their own unique abilities and traits.
-Likewise, you’ll even find some new faces in the roster such as B.J.
+Quake Champions is the latest Quake main entry title since Quake 4 was released in 2005.
+This is another fast-paced arena FPS where players will face each other with a roster full of characters that each have their own unique abilities and traits.
+You’ll also find some new faces on the roster such as B.J.
 Blazkoicz from the Wolfenstein series along with the infamous Doomguy.

-Currently the game is in Early Access on Steam but it was announced during QuakeCon 2018 that the game has gone completely free-to-play.
+Currently, the game is in Early Access on Steam.
+It was announced during QuakeCon 2018 that the game has gone completely free-to-play.

 #1 Apex Legends